davesag/github-label-fixer/README.md

 I find the labels above more useful and I was sick of making the same changes by hand each time.

+## Requirements

+It's built for Node 6.9 or better. `nvm install 6.9.4` to ensure you are running the latest supported version of node.

 ## Conbtributing

 I am a fan of using the `forked git-flow` process to manage contributions.